seanswyi/transformer-implementation/README.md

 - [x] ~~Modify code so that you're plotting evaluation loss as well.~~ (Dec.
 7th, 2020)
 - [x] ~~Check performance of model to make sure everything works properly.~~ (Dec.
 9th, 2020)
 - [x] ~~Configure W&B so that you're also getting gradient information and inspect that your network is training properly.~~ (Dec.
 10th, 2020)
+- [ ] Modify evaluation decoding so that it's autoregressive.
 - [ ] After checking performance try adding regularization techniques like Dropout and observe performance.
 - [ ] Add plots to REARDME file.